 Calls to limit, reduce, or eliminate qualified immunity do not represent a constructive path forward.
 In fact, these efforts would most certainly have a far-reaching, deleterious effect on the policing profession’s ability to serve and protect communities.

-Yes, the Neenah Police Department has a Use of Force policy that is very comprehensive and meets all of the state and federal guidelines, along with accreditation guidelines.
-Click here to view the policy.
+Yes, the Neenah Police Department has a Use of Force policy, Policy 300, which is very comprehensive and meets all of the state and federal guidelines, along with accreditation guidelines.

 Yes, Policy 300.2.1 states the following: